Tag: construction

 • This New Old House Part 8: Electrical – The One Thing We Got Mostly Right

-Or: How an Electrical Engineer Wired Our House (and What We Still Got Wrong) Winter 2009-2010 After framing was complete, it was time for electrical.
+Winter 2009-2010 After framing was complete, it was time for electrical.
 This is where having a friend with an electrical engineering degree really paid off.
-Actually, let me rephrase: this is where we got more things right than wrong, which for…
+Actually, let me rephrase: this is where we got more things right than wrong, which for this build was a massive victory.
+The Friend Who Actually Knew What He Was…

 • This New Old House Part 2: Kit House Dreams – Discovering Connor Homes